 Virtual Counselor Luncheons

-We invite all high school counselors to join us for a virtual luncheon during the fall semester.
+We invite all high school counselors to join us for a virtual luncheon during the spring semester.
 Georgia Southern admissions staff will discuss the latest changes in Freshman, Transfer, and Dual Enrollment admissions requirements; as well provide updates on scholarships, campus tours, virtual events, and all the new initiatives taking place at Georgia Southern.